Sherryjsph3/sammis_corner/README.md

 * reply to comments
 * create a profile page for users, that can also be updated
 * add username and image to the nav bar when user is logged in
+* enable caplability to update the photo of a blog post
-* implement a cloud storage service to store my images permanantly because heroku doesn't save the media files
+* COMPLETED -- implement a cloud storage service to store my images permanantly because heroku doesn't save the media files

 ## `Getting Started`